Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

     analysis_options:

-      gender_analysis: 1 # It should 1 if you want run gender analysis for a source else it should be 0.
+      gender_analysis: 1 # It should be 1 if you want run gender analysis for a source else it should be 0.
-      speaker_analysis: 0 # It should 1 if you want run speaker analysis for a source else it should be 0.
+      speaker_analysis: 0 # It should be 1 if you want run speaker analysis for a source else it should be 0.

       # path where the processed files need to be uploaded
       remote_processed_audio_file_path: '' # <bucket-name/data/audiotospeech/raw/download/catalogued/{language}/audio>